apache/nuttx-apps/examples/README.md

 - `CONFIG_BUILD_PROTECTED=n` and `CONFIG_BUILD_KERNEL=n` – This test uses
   internal OS interfaces and so is not available in the NUTTX kernel builds.

+## `foc` FOC motor controller

+A FOC motor controller based on the NuttX FOC driver and the NuttX FOC library.
+See `apps/foc/README.md` for more information.

 ## `flowc` Serial Hardware Flow Control

 A simple test of serial hardware flow control.